 This project uses files created by three other Sitworld projects.

 The first step is to review the TEMS Audit report file to see if duplicate agents have been identified.
 Here is a small extract of a good example:

-Use a new recent copy of TEMS Audit 2.25000.
+Use a new recent copy of TEMS Audit 2.25000 or later.
 Rerun it on your hub TEMS logs directory

 perl temsaud.pl -v -logpath /opt/IBM/ITM/logs -dup

 This will produce a file dedup.csv for dup2do.
 Here is an extract from the same source.